Hello there! Nice to e-meet you and welcome to Resfeber Travel Blog.

 Resfeber: Swedish (n) – The nervous feeling a traveller gets, before their journey begins.

-Right now, we are planning and saving to travel the world once more in 2019, leaving our current UK home.
-We will be embarking on the overland trip of a lifetime, travelling all the way from the Scotland (Ian’s home) to Australia (Kate’s home) by bus, train and boat.
+Right now, we are planning and saving to travel the world once more in April 2019, leaving our current UK home.
+We will be embarking on the overland trip of a lifetime, travelling in the most emissions efficient way possible, from Scotland (Ian’s home) to Australia (Kate’s home) by bus, train and boat.

 In addition to his work in travel and blogging, Ian has written and featured for many culture, travel and music magazines like:

-Get in touch if you’d like a media comment or to commission him to write for you on: contact (at) resfebertravelblog (dot) com
+Get in touch on: contact (at) resfebertravelblog (dot) com

 (Here’s a collection of photos with us mainly standing on high things)